 Common Mistakes to Avoid

-- Booking without meals included (you may miss a key part of the experience)
+- Booking without meals included, missing a key aspect of the experience

 - Not checking whether the onsen is private or shared